THE TOP 10 BELGIAN BEERS

 One beer that fits that description no end is Affligem Blond.
-This special abbey beer has delicate white head and soft, rich taste.
+This special abbey beer has a delicate white head and a soft, rich taste.
 The typical Affligem yeast gives a nice, fruity touch to our best-selling Blond.
 This one is also a regularly cited favourite amongst the Beerwulf team.

 Are you a fan of Tripels, but less so into dark beers?
 Let yourself be convinced by the king of Chimay!
 The dark malt remains subtle; you’ll taste it in the form of caramel and toffee but with additional notes of coriander.

 With an alcohol percentage of 8.5%, Duvel is a typical Belgian powerhouse.
 The alcohol gives it sweetness, while the hop varieties Saaz and Styrian Golding provide a fruity, orangey character.